 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

 Although my kids are no longer the babies they once were, they’re still very young.
 My daughters are ages 5 and 7, and I have so many dreams for their future.
 I study them every day and my mind explodes with possibilities.

 What will my daughters be like when they grow up?
 What careers will they choose?
 Will they fall in love and find the happiness I’ve found?
 Will they become happy and productive adults?

-Believe me when I say that I am not in a hurry to find out the answers to these questions.
-Watching them learn and grow is truly magical and I would much rather slow it down than speed it up.
+Believe me, I’m not in a hurry to find out the answers.
+Watching them learn and grow is truly magical, and I would much rather slow down than speed things up.

 Live Below Your Means